Locations:

 Advertisement

-“You can try to leave yourself a note to sit up straight until it becomes an unconscious habit,” says Travers.
+“You can try to leave yourself a note to sit up straight until it becomes an unconscious habit,” notes Travers.
 “Walking with your shoulders back and head held high can also make you feel good about yourself.”

 While teaching yourself to have better posture isn’t something that can be fixed right away, reminding yourself to sit up straight has a positive effect on your overall health.

-6. Go to bed ½ hour earlier
+6. Go to bed a half-hour earlier

 Do you sleep a solid seven or eight hours most nights?
 Many of us don’t but experts say this is a marker of good heart health.
 Solid sleep doesn’t just give you more energy, it can also help with healthy eating goals.
 When you’re short on sleep, it reduces your body’s production of hormones that suppress appetite, which can contribute to weight gain.
-You may have a higher risk of heart disease, obesity and high blood pressure if you suffer from untreated insomnia or sleep apnea, too.
+You may have a higher risk of heart disease, having obesity and high blood pressure if you experience untreated insomnia or sleep apnea, too.

 Those seven to eight hours don’t have to be consecutive.
 If you’re feeling particularly tired, try to sneak in a short nap early in the day.
 Don’t overdo it, though.
 Limit your naps to 30 minutes to avoid falling asleep later than you should.